 I started to look for new jobs in finance and actually applied to a financial/quant recruitment firm.
 Went in for the interview and realized I loved the concept of 360 recruitment.

 From there, it was a quick jump to learn that I loved the tech side of recruitment.
 I made the move over and the rest is history.

 I love building a network within my space that I can help but also help me grow and learn more about an area/industry I find interesting.
 Having people come back to work with me again because I’ve helped them find a “dream role” is also super rewarding.

 Building a brand people trust.
 I often find that many candidates have had at least one, if not many, negative experiences with a recruiter.

 At best, they see us as a necessary evil.
 There are people in our industry that don’t share the passion or interest in the DevOps world that I do.
-Recruitment in general has a dirty connotation to many, which is a challenge.
+Recruitment generally has a dirty connotation to many, which is a challenge.
 Even so, I do like proving that there are still great recruiters out there.